FinlaySanders/ORIS-Emergence-Project/README.md

 # Original Research in Science Emergence Project:

 Self-started summer project conducted under the supervision of a lecturer at Imperial College.
-I was invited to present the project at my school (reached finals) and Imperial's Centre for Complexity Science.
+I was invited to present the project as a finalist at a school competition and Imperial's Centre for Complexity Science.

 https://github.com/user-attachments/assets/6b79108d-1c2f-41d4-b7ba-fd3c05a54d4a